 (con't from Part I)

-A collection of easy to read hymn books is an invaluable resource to an organ scholar.
+One has to first start with the right materials, and a collection of easy to read hymn books is an invaluable resource to an organ scholar.

 A familiarity with the fixed melody, or cantus firmus (c.f.) of a number of well known hymn tunes is a very good first step to take on the way to learning to improvise [See blog, Improvisation, Parts I-VI].

 A collection of various hard bound hymnals, especially older, out of print editions in good condition (photo) with the music printed in 4 part harmony, is also helpful for locating a specific hymn or musical response.

 It's important to remember that 4 part hymn settings are not organ music; they are choral music which the organist arranges for performance on the organ, and these make excellent material for studying voice leading, practicing sight reading, learning hymn playing techniques (there are several), and, of course, improvising in the various ways that a hymn tune can be announced.

 Such hymn books might include the Army/Navy Hymnal, the Hymnal 1940, New Hymnal (old edition), and Hymnbook 1982 of the Protestant Episcopal church of the USA, the Hymnal of the Presbyterian church, the Celebration Hymnal, the Methodist Hymnal, Hymns of the Saints (RLDS), the Christian Science Hymnal, the Baptist Hymnal, the Lutheran Worship Hymnal, the Pilgrim Hymnal, the Hymnal of the United Church of Christ, and the New Century Hymnal, just to name a few.

 Less expensive copies of most, if not all, of these hymnals can be located over time and purchased for nominal cost at any good used book store; older editions often have a backing which is quite flexible and, when opened, lays quite well on the rack.